He puts the tears

 "He helps me to be electric

-In sinc so I can be
+In sync so I can be

 NOT PSYCHOTIC"